CipherKrypt/LyricFilter/README.md

 # LyricFilter
-A python web scraping project that can tell if a song's lyrics contains explicit words.
+> A python web scraping project that can tell if a song's lyrics contains explicit words.

+## How to Use